 Having grown up in New England, summer vacations always consisted of road trips to see all the natural beauty that was offered right in our own backyard.
 I remember piling in the station wagon, AAA Trip-Tik maps at hand, a quick stop to pick up a few canisters of film and extra flash cubes, and off we were to enjoy the beauty of one of our bordering states.
 On a road trip in that part of America you would barely finish your first article in Tiger Beat Magazine and you’d already be crossing state line.

 If New England isn’t on your Bucket List you’ll definitely want to include it after reading all the splendor that exists there.
-Search the l offered through and plan to spend your next home swap exploring New England.
+Search the luxury homes offered through International Vacation Home Exchange and plan to spend your next home swap exploring New England.

-Massachusetts is home to beautiful Cape Cod, probably my favorite places on Earth.
+Massachusetts is home to beautiful Cape Cod, probably my favorite place on Earth.
 Each Cape Cod town offers its own unique charm.
 Whether you walk, bike or relax on the beach, it will be a vacation you won’t forget.
 Be sure to add a ferry ride to Martha’s Vineyard and Nantucket to your itinerary.
 Visiting the historic sights of Boston is only a short drive away.
 Venture a few hours west and you’ll be enjoying all the charm that the Berkshires have to offer.
-There’s so much to see and do in this great state.

 Mystic Seaport and Mystic Aquarium are top attractions in this New England state.
 There you can learn about maritime history and visit the whales, sea lions and penguins on display.
 Connecticut offers a few casino options with Mohegan Sun and Foxwoods as well as museums and shoreline attractions.
 This small state is packed with something for everyone.